yingzhuo/docktool/README.md

 sudo chmod +x /usr/local/bin/docktool
 ```

-windows:

-You can download it from [release page](https://github.com/yingzhuo/docktool/releases).
+if you're using windows, you can download it from [release page](https://github.com/yingzhuo/docktool/releases).

 #### On docker image